Ayurvedic Nutrition

 Effects on the body:

-• Drying, firming, and toning
+• Drying, firming, toning

-• Increases Vata; decreases Pitta and Kapha
+• Increases Vata.
+Decreases Pitta and Kapha

 • Tones tissues and absorbs excess moisture